konstantingoretzki/AntergosPrime/README.md

 ### All fonts are very small!
 **Solution:**
 Add ```xrandr --dpi [wished DPI]``` to your files **nvidia-optimus.sh** and **Xsetup**.
 If you want to use my dpi-settings, then just uncomment the line ```xrandr --dpi 96``` in both files.
-Afer that you have to switch to both GPUs with **prime-select** once, so that alle the new files (with the changes) are in place.
+After that you have to switch to both GPUs with **prime-select** once, so that all the new files (with the changes) are in place.

 ### I get the error ```bash: ./install.sh: Permission denied```!
 **Solution:**